RealOrangeOne/docker-db-auto-backup/README.md

 ![](https://github.com/RealOrangeOne/docker-db-auto-backup/workflows/CI/badge.svg)

-A script to automatically back up all databases running under docker on a host
+A script to automatically back up all databases running under docker on a host, with optional compression support.

 ## Supported databases